alyocord/alyocord/README.md

 # Contributions

-Push any updates to the [main branch](https://github.com/alyocord/alyocord/tree/main), any other branch(es) are for security testing and are not designed to be a working nor secure branch.
+Push any updates to the [master branch](https://github.com/alyocord/alyocord/tree/master), any other branch(es) are for security testing and are not designed to be a working nor secure branch.

 # Support